-The Trump Administration has been a challenging place for conservationists to find any glimmers of optimism.
-Other than a sweeping public lands package in 2019, there has been little or no progress on the environment or wildlife protection.
-Indeed, there has been considerable cause for alarm.
+The Trump Administration was a challenging time for conservationists.
+Other than a sweeping public lands package in 2019 and the Great American Outdoors Act in 2020, there was little or no progress on the conservation or wildlife protection.
+Indeed, there was considerable cause for alarm.

 Acquisitions made with the MBCF must be approved by the Migratory Bird Conservation Commission (“MBCC”).
 Membership of the MBCC is set by law: the Secretary of the Interior, the Secretary of Agriculture, the Administrator of the EPA, two U.S. Senators, and two U.S. Representatives.

 By tradition, the congressional members are equally divided between Republicans and Democrats.
-They are: Senators John Boozman (R-Arkansas) and Martin Heinrich (D-New Mexico); and Representatives Rob Wittman, (R-Virginia) and Mike Thompson (D-California).
+During the Trump Administration, they were: Senators John Boozman (R-Arkansas) and Martin Heinrich (D-New Mexico); and Representatives Rob Wittman, (R-Virginia) and Mike Thompson (D-California).

 Thus, Duck Stamp money goes into the MBCF and the MBCC decides how to spend those funds.
 To date (since 1934), the MBCF has either purchased or obtained conservation easements for approximately 6 million acres of habitat.
 Those acquisitions include substantial parts of many of the Top 25 NWRs for birding.

 In 1989, the MBCC was further tasked with approving projects under the North American Wetlands Conservation Act (NAWCA), which provides federal funds for partnerships to protect and manage wetlands and other habitats for migratory birds and to implement the North American Waterfowl Management Plan.
 To date, NAWCA has funded over 2,800 projects totaling $1.6 billion and 6,000+ partners have contributed another $3.3 billion in matching funds.